HandCash/handcash-connect-sdk-docs/docs/examples.md

 );
 ```

-3. Once users sessions have ended and we consider they won't keep watching the video, we can claim the promise.
+**3) Once users sessions have ended and we consider they won't keep watching the video, we can claim the promise.**

 ```javascript
 const { HandCashCloudAccount } = require('handcash-connect');